SJTU-HPC/docs.hpc.sjtu.edu.cn/CONTRIBUTING.md

 private fork or branch and submitted as a merge request.
 A new branch can be created by clicking the "+" button next to the repository name.

+### Add a new page

+For a newly added page to appear in the navigation edit the top-level `mkdocs.yml` file.

 ### Review a Merge Request from a private fork

 1. Modify `.git/config` so merge requests are visible